Register now for our upcoming webinar How America Retires: Complying with Federal And State Solutions on 3/23!

 Then there are the penalties.
 Not paying payroll taxes – or not paying them properly – can have some pretty significant negative impacts on your organization when the IRS comes knocking at your door.
 Employers may be penalized for failing to file forms, for failing to pay taxes on time, for failing to classify employees correctly, and for failing to provide employees with their W-2 forms by the deadline – just to name a few.

 And what about changing laws that can impact your business, particularly when it comes to healthcare?
 While any major healthcare bills on the table recently have yet to be passed into law, the federal government regularly releases smaller updates and changes that are still significant, like the recent forms 1095-C deadline extension.

 Before you start to panic, consider outsourcing your payroll.
-A (good) payroll company will have the answers to all your compliance questions – and to those questions you’re not even thinking of yet.
+A (good) payroll processing company will have the answers to all your compliance questions – and to those questions, you’re not even thinking of yet.

 We live in a world that moves quickly.
 As a business owner, your focus needs to be on running and growing your core business – particularly as a small to midsize business.
 Forgetting to update your software, falling behind on the latest IRS updates, having a two-person payroll team run payroll for your two hundred-person company…all very real scenarios when you’re trying to juggle payroll along with solidifying your place in the market.